vokter/vokter/README.md

 ## Reading

-Argus supports reading of multiple web document formats, like HTML, XML, JSON and Plain-Text, where raw content is converted into a clean string, filtered of non-informative data (e.g. XML tags).
+Vokter supports reading of multiple web document formats, like HTML, XML, JSON and Plain-Text, where raw content is converted into a clean string, filtered of non-informative data (e.g. XML tags).
 Reading logic, which is different for all formats, is covered by Reader classes which follow the plugin paradigm.
-This means that compiled Reader classes can be added to or removed from the 'argus-readers' folder during runtime, and Argus will be able to dynamically load a suitable Reader class for each document Content-Type.
+This means that compiled Reader classes can be added to or removed from the 'vokter-readers' folder during runtime, and Vokter will be able to dynamically load a suitable Reader class for each document Content-Type.

 When Reader classes are instanced, they are stored in on-heap memory cache temporarily (5 seconds).
 This reduces the elapsed duration of discovering available Reader classes and instancing one for consecutive reads of documents with the same Content-Type.

 ## Indexing

 The string of text that represents the document snapshot that was captured during the Reading phase is passed through a parser that tokenizes, filters stop-words and stems text.
 For every token found, its occurrences (positional index, starting character index and ending character index) in the document are stored.
 When a detected difference affected a token, the character indexes of its occurrences can be used to retrieve snippets of text.
-With this, Argus can instantly show to user, along with the notifications of differences detected, the added text in the new snapshot or the removed text in the previous snapshot.
+With this, Vokter can instantly show to user, along with the notifications of differences detected, the added text in the new snapshot or the removed text in the previous snapshot.

 Because different documents can have different languages, which require specialized stemmers and stop-word filters to be used, the language must be obtained.
 Unlike the Content-Type, which is often provided as a HTTP header when fetching the document, the Accept-Language is not for the most part.
-Instead, Argus infers the language from the document content using a language detector algorithm based on Bayesian probabilistic models and N-Grams, developed by Nakatani Shuyo, Fabian Kessler, Francois Roland and Robert Theis.
+Instead, Vokter infers the language from the document content using a language detector algorithm based on Bayesian probabilistic models and N-Grams, developed by Nakatani Shuyo, Fabian Kessler, Francois Roland and Robert Theis.

 Stemmer classes and stop-word files, both from the Snowball project, follow the plugin paradigm, similarly to the Reader classes.
-This means that both can be changed during runtime and Argus will be updated without requiring a restart.
+This means that both can be changed during runtime and Vokter will be updated without requiring a restart.
 Moreover, like the Reader classes, Stemmer classes are cached for 5 seconds before being invalidated to avoid repeated instancing for consecutive stems of documents with the same language (for example, English).

-To ensure a concurrent architecture, where multiple parsing calls should be performed in parallel, Argus will instance multiple parsers when deployed and store them in a blocking queue.
-The number of parsers corresponds to the number of cores available in the machine where Argus was deployed to.
+To ensure a concurrent architecture, where multiple parsing calls should be performed in parallel, Vokter will instance multiple parsers when deployed and store them in a blocking queue.
+The number of parsers corresponds to the number of cores available in the machine where Vokter was deployed to.

 # Caveats / Future Work

 - this project has only been used in a production environment for academic projects, and has not been battle-tested or integrated in consumer software;
-- client APIs are publicly exposed, and anyone can simulate Argus notifications sent to that API and produce erroneous results on the client app.
-A secret token should be passed on successful subscribe requests and on further notifications to that client, so that the client can properly identify the received request as Argus';
+- client APIs are publicly exposed, and anyone can simulate Vokter notifications sent to that API and produce erroneous results on the client app.
+A secret token should be passed on successful subscribe requests and on further notifications to that client, so that the client can properly identify the received request as Vokter';
 - stopword filtering and stemming should be done on a request basis, not on a server basis;
 - only MongoDB is currently supported, but adding support to MySQL and PostgreSQL should not be very hard to do;
 - the architecture should be revised so that intervals cannot be configured and matching jobs are not scheduled but rather invoked once their respective detection job is complete.